newatoms/guides/the-content-guide/readme.md

 Apart from originality, high quality content also makes a certain promise about the credibility of the text.
 When sources have been used they should provide authority.
 Good sources are crucial and ensure that a text is taken seriously.

 Be a guardian of the originality and authenticity of your content piece.
-It's easier said than done because we all scrape information from different kinds of sources.
-Weather it's the authority of the people you interview, articles, books or your own judgement, all your knowledge is based on other work.
-The difference is how you handle these sources as the author, and how you combine them to share new insights.
+This is easier said than done because we all scrape information from different kinds of sources.
+Whether it's from the authority of the people you interview, articles, books or your own judgement, most of your knowledge is based on other work.
+The way in which you handle these sources as the author and how you combine them to share new insights is what makes the difference.

 ## Structure & readability